cschreib/vif/doc/sphinx/vector.rst

     w.push_back({7,8,9});         // shape 3x3
     w.push_back({7,8});           // error: dimensions do not match

-**Note:** For optimization, the ``push_back(...)`` function will generally be used in conjunction with ``v.reserve()``.
+For optimization, the ``push_back(...)`` function will generally be used in conjunction with ``v.reserve()``.
 This function is identical to ``std::vector::reserve()``.
-To understand what this function actually does, one needs to know the internal behavior of std::vector.
+To understand what this function actually does, one needs to know the internal behavior of ``std::vector``.
 At any instant, the ``std::vector`` only has enough memory to hold ``N`` elements, which is usually larger than the actual size of the vector. ``N`` is called the capacity of the vector.
 Once the allocated memory is full, and a new ``push_back()`` is called, ``std::vector`` allocates a larger amount of memory (typically ``2*N`` elements), copies the existing elements inside this new memory, and frees the old memory.
-This strategy allows virtually unlimited growth of a given vector; it is quite efficiently tuned but remains an expensive operation.
+This strategy allows virtually unlimited growth of a given vector; it is quite efficiently tuned, but it remains an expensive operation.
 Performances can be greatly improved if one knows *in advance* (and even approximatively) the total number of objects that need to be stored in the vector, so that the right amount of memory is allocated from the start, and no further reallocation is required.
 This function does just that: it tells ``std::vector`` how many elements it will (or might) contain at some point, so that the vector can already allocate enough memory to store them contiguously.
-Later, if you have reserved way too much memory, you can always ask the vector to free the surplus by calling std::vector::shrink_to_fit(), which will result in an additional reallocation.
+Later, if you have reserved way too much memory, you can always ask the vector to free the surplus by calling ``std::vector::shrink_to_fit()``, which will result in an additional reallocation but will free some unused memory.

 .. _Type conversion: